ikmb/gwas-qc/Readme.md

 * familyID, individualID, paternalID, maternalID: can be copied from the Plink FAM file.
 The `individualID` must be unique. `paternalID` and `maternalID` are required but are currently not used.
 * sex, phenotype: same encoding as in the FAM file.
 For sex, 1/2 is male/female and for phenotype, 1/2 is control/case.
 * batch: used by principal component analysis to find batch effects.
 Can be set to the same value for all samples if you only have one batch.
 * ethnicity_predicted: used to provide a reference frame for PCA plots.
-Based on the numerically most frequently specified ethnicity in column "ethnicity_predicted" the HWE test is performed only for controls of that ethnicity (or for all samples with that ethnicity if it is a quantitative trait).
+Currently, only `European` is supported.
 * diagnosis: if the `phenotype` is 1, this should be control.
 Otherwise, pick a disease name for the cases.
-This is used in PCA effect analysis and diagnosis filtering (see "How to use").
+This is used in PCA effect analysis and diagnosis filtering (see "How to use")..
 * country: the probably self-reported origin of the sample.
 Is used in PCA to show batch effects.

 Note that empty lines or comment lines are currently not supported.